Canon G7 X Mark II vs Leica D-LUX 5

 It is notable that the G7X Mark II offers wifi support, while the D-LUX 5 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-The G7X Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the D-LUX 5 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the D-LUX 5 was succeeded by the Leica D-LUX 6.
+Both the G7X Mark II and the D-LUX 5 have been discontinued, but can regularly be found used on eBay.
+The D-LUX 5 was replaced by the Leica D-LUX 6, while the G7X Mark II was followed by the Canon G7 X Mark III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.

 So what is the bottom line?
 Is there a clear favorite between the Canon G7 X Mark II and the Leica D-LUX 5?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.